FergusValentine/FergusValentine/README.md

 Python developer based in the United Kingdom.

-I specialise in backend web-development using django, and am also comfortable with Full-Stack.
-Stack **Python, Django, HTML, TailwindCSS, JavaScript**
+I am a programmer, with experience using multiple languages such as Python, C family languages, Lua, etc. I specialise in Python, using it to create software and web-dev projects.

 ### My current interests are:
+- Studying professional design patterns and architecture
 - Emergent behavior systems
 - Craig Reynolds Boids
 - Microeconomics simulation